SchwaIndustries/ScrimBot/README.md

 ```
 If both are present, `GOOGLE_APPLICATION_CREDENTIALS` will be preferred.

-6. Run `npm install` and let it install the dependencies
+6. Run `npm install` to install bot dependencies

-7. Then run `npm start` and the bot should be online!
+7. Run `npm start` and the bot should be online!

-8. You can add yourself as a bot admin by creating a collection in the database named botAdmins.
-Add a document within whose id matches your Discord id.
-You can create additional documents for any other admins.
-The documents do not need any content.
+8. You can add yourself as a bot admin by creating a collection in the database named `botAdmins`.
+Add a document that has your Discord ID as the document ID.
+You can add as many documents as you want, and all of those people will be recognized as bot admins.
+These documents do not need any data inside.